TokenPays/documentation/TRX/Tron-http.md

 # SolidityNode Api Introduction

-solidityNode api's default http port is 8091, when solidityNode is started, http service will be started too.
+SolidityNode api's default http port is 8091, when solidityNode is started, http service will be started too.
 ```
 /walletsolidity/getaccount
 Description: Query an account information